Comparative Study of Differentially Private Data Synthesis Methods: Discussion

-Our immediate interest for future work is to improve the precision of the DIPS approaches' inferences; especially, for the MODIPS methods.
-The first strategy toward that goal is to take into account the correlations among the statistics during sanitization to ensure the privacy budget is not spent on over overlapping information.
+An alternative to enhancing data users' confidence in synthetic data is to develop more efficient DP mechanisms at the same privacy cost but with less noise injected, such as taking into account the correlations among the statistics during sanitization so that the privacy budget is not spent on overlapping information, or optimizing the privacy budget allocation scheme when the sequential composition is in effect.
 In all the simulation studies we conducted, statistics were sanitized independently, implying that redundant noises were introduced on correlated statistics.
-Accounting for the correlations among the statistics will cut the necessary noises to satisfy DP to the minimum, improving the efficiency of the DIPS procedures.
-The second strategy is to optimize the privacy budget allocation scheme when the sequential composition is in effect.
-The third approach is to help reduce the amount of injected noise by applying a relaxed version of DP.
-Conceptually, all the DIPS methods, regardless of P-DIPS or NP-DIPS, can be implemented in the context of relaxed DP with appropriate sanitizers.
+Accounting for the correlations among the statistics will cut the necessary noises to satisfy DP, improving the efficiency of the DIPS procedures.
+In addition, we could always employ a relaxed version of DP (such as aDP or pDP) to generate synthetic data as long as there is consensus the relaxed DP still provide satisfactory privacy protection.
+Conceptually, all the DIPS methods introduced and examined in the paper can be implemented with relaxed DP assuming the appropriate sanitizer is employed.